 8.3.2 Profit Yearly

-Your investors may also want to know the annual profits your business can make.
+Your investors by business plan may also want to know the annual profits your business can make.
 It will also help you determine the estimate annual profits for the next 3 years.

 8.3.3 Gross Margin Monthly